Hexen II: Hammer of Thyrion 1.4.3

 3dfx Voodoo1 and Voodoo2 users can employ the -3dfxgamma command line

-switch to activate native 3dfx gamma controls (make sure that you enable
+switch to activate native 3dfx gamma controls (remember to enable that

 -----------------

-This third option isolates you from many compatibility issues and
+SDL audio isolates you from many compatibility issues and is usable on

 ./glhexen2 -sndsdl [other possible arguments]